-The rubbish bag system is changing from July 2018.
-Instead of getting a voucher for 52 rubbish bags as part of your rates (or provided by your landlord), residents will need to purchase bags from the supermarket or other retailer.
+The rubbish bag system changed from 1 July 2018.
+Instead of getting a voucher for 52 rubbish bags as part of your rates (or provided by your landlord), residents need to purchase bags from the supermarket or other retailer.
 We've answered some common questions about the changes below:

 Because making small changes in our everyday lives can make a powerful difference to our environment.
 Buying rubbish bags makes people think about how many they really need, and whether they could save money (and the environment) by recycling or composting some of that waste.

 Most Councils around New Zealand currently distribute their rubbish bags through retailers.
 In fact, we're the only one that we know of who is still providing rubbish bags as part of the rates.

 Our rubbish and recycling collection contract is a joint contract with Thames Coromandel and Hauraki District Councils.
 Both of these areas already operate a user pays system where rubbish bags can be purchased from retailers.
 Our new approach will bring us in line with these two other councils who are part of the joint waste contract.

 How it has been received - has it done its job and cut back on waste in landfill?

 Most of the councils with user pays bags shifted to them a long time ago, and generally didn't have good ‘before and after’ data, but could anecdotally say that the shift to user pays had a positive impact on the amount of waste going to landfill.

 We already know that the changes we made in recent years (e.g. shifting to the wheelie bins for recycling) have made a positive difference – because our community has reduced the amount of waste going to landfill by 18% in the last five years.
 But we think we can do better, and this change to the rubbish bags is one of several waste minimisation initiatives that Council is investigating to do this.

 How much do bags cost?